odan/slim4-skeleton/docs/action.md

-All other logic, including all forms of input validation, error handling, and so on, are therefore pushed out of the Action and into the **Domain** (for domain logic concerns) or the response renderer (for presentation logic concerns).
+All other logic, including all forms of input validation, error handling, and so on, are therefore pushed out of the Action and into the **Domain** (for domain logic concerns), or the response renderer (for presentation logic concerns).

-A response could be rendered to HTML (e.g with Twig) for a standard web request; or it might be something like JSON for RESTful API requests.
+A response could be rendered to HTML (e.g. with Twig) for a standard web request; or it might be something like JSON for RESTful API requests.

 **Note:** [Closures](https://www.php.net/manual/en/class.closure.php) (functions) as routing